Seam welding is a variation of resistance spot welding.

 Laser seam welding applications include sensors, radar components, battery housing, conductors for thin film cells, pacemaker cases, and insulin pump cases.

-All of Amada Miyachi's welding lasers may be used for seam welding applications; the model selected depends on the application success requirements.
+All of AMADA WELD TECH's welding lasers may be used for seam welding applications; the model selected depends on the application success requirements.

 And for more information about the laser welding process read our Fundamentals of Laser Welding